 |Developing: Work on their technique, stamina and speed to be more efficient in the pool.|

-Our school based qualified swimming teacher, delivered a high quality swimming teaching programme for the children.
-As a result of this 6 of our 2017/18 year 6 cohort were able to:
+Our school based qualified swimming teacher, delivered a high quality swimming teaching programme for the children over two terms.
+As a result of this 6 out of 6 of our 2019/20 year 6 cohort were able to: